-Section 13- Section 125 Flexible Benefit Plan
+Section 12 - Section 125 Flexible Benefit Plan

-All employees are eligible to participate in the City's Section 125 Flexible Benefit Plan which is an IRS approved plan enabling employees to pay for certain benefits i.e., Dependent Care, and certain eligible Medical Expenses without being subject to federal income or social security tax on the income used to pay for these benefits.
+All employees are eligible to participate in the City's Section 125 Flexible Benefit Plan which is an IRS approved plan enabling employees to pay for certain benefits i.e., dependent care, and certain eligible medical expenses without being subject to federal income or social security tax on the income used to pay for these benefits.
 Interested employees should contact the Human Resources/Risk Department to sign up for this benefit.

-Section 14 - Group Life and Accidental Death and Dismemberment Insurance Plan
+Section 13 - Group Life and Accidental Death and Dismemberment Insurance Plan

-The City provides all employees with Life and Accidental Death and Dismemberment Insurance coverage equivalent to two times the employee's annual salary.
-The City pays for the cost of the plan.
+The City provides all employees with Life and Accidental Death and Dismemberment Insurance coverage equivalent to the two times the employee's annual salary.
+The City pays for the insurance premium.

-Section 15 - Short Term and Long Term Disability Plan
+Section 14 - Short Term and Long Term Disability Plans

-All employees are members of the City's Short Term and Long Term Disability Group Insurance Plan and the City will pay for the cost of the plan.
+All employees are members of the City's Short Term and Long Term Disability Group Insurance Plans and the City will pay for the cost of the plan.

-Section 16 - Deferred Compensation
+Section 15 - Deferred Compensation

-All employees are eligible to participate in deferred compensation plans offered by the MissionSquare and/or Voya.
-Interested employees should contact the HumanResources/Risk Department to sign up for either plan.
+All employees are eligible to participate in deferred compensation plans offered by MissionSquare and/or Voya.
+Interested employees should contact the Human Resources/Risk Department to sign up for either plan.
 The parties agree to mutually explore the possibility of having only one deferred compensation plan provider and will meet in a committee setting with other members to discuss.
 The City agrees that all costs will need to be borne by the provider, no costs are to be incurred by the employees or the City and both the City and the committee will need to agree on the single provider.